conradbm/statistics/README.md

 <em>Inferencial statistics</em> are used to build conjectures within hypothesis tests or to build confidence intervals.
 There are a variety of distributions, but the <em>Central Limit Theorem</em> allows us to model even small data sets in terms of another distribution.

-Hypothesis test are the most powerful mechanism one can use to creatively solve problems within statistics.
-From simple data, to very complex data with many factors with many levels, multiple regression or non-linear regression, and analysis of variance, hypothesis testing gives you the ability to build conjectures and make strong statements with <em>statistical signifcance</em>.
+<strong>Hypothesis test are the most powerful mechanism one can use to creatively solve problems within statistics</strong>.
+From simple data, to
+very complex data with many factors with many levels, multiple regression or non-linear regression, and analysis of variance, hypothesis testing gives you the ability to build conjectures and make strong statements with <em>statistical signifcance</em>.